compasjs/compas/docs/features/file-handling.md

 For a more complete metadata object to return from your api's, you can use `StoreFileResponse`.
 It contains various properties, like the content type, name, and if applicable, the image placeholder.
-To format this response object, you could call `fileFormatResponse`.
+To format this response object, you could call `fileFormatMetadata`.
 It allows for formatting a secure file url as well via its accepted options.